sunilramjali/credit_assessment/README.md

 ## What gets built

-Thirteen tables, in three layers.
+Fourteen tables, in three layers.
 Each layer has one job.

 ### Staging — clean the raw data, nothing more